Mount Nokogiri – 鋸山

 To learn how to get to Mount Nokogiri area, click here!

-I got to Nokogiri-yama during a trip around the southern part of Bōsō Peninsula.
+We got to Nokogiri-yama during a trip around the southern part of Bōsō Peninsula.

 Hama-kanaya Station is a pretty light-blue building not far from the coast.

-I moved then towards the ropeway station.
+We moved then towards the ropeway station.

 It tooks about 15 minutes to reach the ropeway station, plus another 15 minutes to get to Nokogiriyama’s top.

 At the lower station one can also find a huge car park.

 The view from the window pane was just awesome: the clear weather made all that blue so perfect.
 Mount Fuji was very far but yet visible.